quicwg/base-drafts/draft-ietf-quic-transport.md

 Being unable to buffer CRYPTO frames during the handshake leads to a connection failure.
 If an endpoint's buffer is exceeded during the handshake, it can expand its buffer temporarily to complete the handshake.
-If an endpoint cannot expand its buffer, it MAY close the connection with a CRYPTO_BUFFER_EXCEEDED error code.
+If an endpoint cannot expand its buffer, it MUST close the connection with a CRYPTO_BUFFER_EXCEEDED error code.

 Once the handshake completes, if an endpoint is unable to buffer all data in a CRYPTO frame, it MAY discard all subsequent CRYPTO frames, or it MAY close the connection with an CRYPTO_BUFFER_EXCEEDED error code.
-If an endpoint chooses to discard all subsequent CRYPTO frames, the packets containing these CRYPTO frames are still acknowledged.
+If an endpoint chooses to discard all subsequent CRYPTO frames, the packets containing these CRYPTO frames MUST be acknowledged.

 # Address Validation